JimSeker/Architecture/README.md

 Android Architecture examples
 ===========

+**ViewModel Examples:**

-<b>viewModelDemo</b> is an example of how to use the viewModel class.
+`viewModelDemo` is an example of how to use the viewModel class.
 Also shows viewModel can survive a rotation.

-<b>AndroidviewModelDemo</b> is an example of how to use the AndroidviewModel class, which is just a viewModel that can get context.
+`AndroidviewModelDemo` is an example of how to use the AndroidviewModel class, which is just a viewModel that can get context.

-<b>liveDataDemo</b>  is a simple demo of how to wrap LiveData classes with a the viewModel object to display data as it changes.
+`liveDataDemo`  is a simple demo of how to wrap LiveData classes with a the viewModel object to display data as it changes.

+---

+**Room Examples:**

-<b>roomDemo</b> is an example of use the new room objects to create and access a database.
+`roomDemo` is an example of use the new room objects to create and access a database.

-<b>LiveDataRoomDemo</b> shows how to use the liveData object with the database to have the display updated when new data is added.
+`LiveDataRoomDemo` shows how to use the liveData object with the database to have the display updated when new data is added.

-<b>LiveDataRoomRecyclerDemo</b> shows a room database with livedata/modelview that auto updates a recyclerview (using an observer in the adapter) as the data changes.
+`LiveDataRoomRecyclerDemo` shows a room database with livedata/modelview that auto updates a recyclerview (using an observer in the adapter) as the data changes.

-<b>ContentProviderRoomDemo</b> shows how to create a contentprovider around a room database.
+`ContentProviderRoomDemo` shows how to create a contentprovider around a room database.
 It's based on sqliteDemo in the https://github.com/JimSeker/saveData

-<b>PagingRoomDemo</b> is an example using the page library to slowly load the data froma room database into a recyclerview, using PageList, PagedListAdaepter, and LivePagedListProvider (in the RoomDatabase).
+`PagingRoomDemo` is an example using the page library to slowly load the data from a room database into a recyclerview, using PageList, PagedListAdaepter, and LivePagedListProvider (in the RoomDatabase).

+`RxJavaRoomDemo` is an example of using the Flow in RxJava and room to display data as it changes.
+Similiar to LiveData.

+---

+**Other Architecture examples: **

-<b>retrofit2Demo</b> is a very simple example using the retrofit2 ReST API and JSON, instead of httpURLconnection.
+`retrofit2Demo` is a very simple example using the retrofit2 ReST API and JSON, instead of httpURLconnection.

-<b>Retrofit2LiveDataDemo</b> is a basic attempt at google's user example (on their web pages) using retrofit2 and LiveData.
+`Retrofit2LiveDataDemo` is a basic attempt at google's user example (on their web pages) using retrofit2 and LiveData.
 This example is still pretty rough, but it does work.
 It uses a private ReST server.  the php backend will be added later on.
 This doesn't use JSON, instead the ReST is a basic CSV.

-<b>RxJavaRoomDemo</b> is an example of using the Flow in RxJava and room to display data as it changes.
-Similiar to LiveData.

-<b>FcmRetrrofit2LiveDemo</b> is a complex example using many of the examples above that uses a local room database to hold the cache data and receive push
-updates when the data on the rest service is update.
+`FcmRetrrofit2LiveDemo` is a complex example using many of the examples above that uses a local room database to hold the cache data and receive push updates when the data on the rest service is update.
 It uses firebase messaging as well.

-<b>WorkManagerDemo</b> is an example of using the Architecture Worker Tasks.
+`WorkManagerDemo` is an example of using the Architecture Worker Tasks.
 This example is in located in https://github.com/JimSeker/service repo.

+---

 These may also be helpful links https://medium.com/google-developers/viewmodels-a-simple-example-ed5ac416317e<BR>